IGoogle: Discontinuation

 On October 14, 2011, Google announced through its official blog that with its new focus on Google+, the ability to interact socially on iGoogle would be disabled on January 15, 2012, and the mobile version of iGoogle would be shut down on July 31, 2012.

 On July 3, 2012, Google announced on its blog that several of its services, including iGoogle, would be retired due to "the unforeseen evolution of web and mobile apps and the erosion of the need for the site." iGoogle was retired on November 1, 2013, with the mobile version being retired on July 31, 2012.

 Since Google announced its discontinuation of iGoogle, several alternatives appeared, many of which are still online (as of June 2017).

+A later feature in 2022 tested a revised Google.com home page with customizable widgets at the bottom of the screen, this was compared to iGoogle.
+As of November 2024, this feature had not launched.